Establishing an international standard for the safer management of tailings storage facilities

 Global Tailings Review

 The catastrophic failure of a tailings storage facility at Vale’s Corrego do Feijão mine in Brumadinho, Brazil, on 25 January 2019 is a human and environmental tragedy.
 When the dam collapsed, shortly after noon, 11.7 million cubic meters of mining waste surged through the mine site towards the local town and countryside below, resulting in over five miles of destruction.
-As of 9 September 2019, 248 people are confirmed dead, and 22 are missing.
+As of 29 December 2019, 259 people have been confirmed dead, and 11 are missing.
 This is a stark reminder that, while the mining and metals industry has come a long way in improving how it operates, there’s still much more that can be done to safeguard lives, improve performance and demonstrate transparency.